 In addition to all this plastic-free goodness, Tiko also sells handmade totes, pouches, and bags sewn by local Fijian women, which promotes economic development initiatives in Fiji.

 Marine Life and Coastal Restoration students frequent the local fruit stand in Bayahibe, Dominican Republic (…dreaming of passion fruit and mango smoothies).
-This summer, more than 200 students will meet Luz Maria, the warm and welcoming owner of this local favorite spot.
+This summer, more than 200 students will meet Luz Maria, the warm and welcoming owner of this local favourite spot.

 In 2018, our travellers started bringing reusable cups and Tupperware to make sure that single-use plastic or styrofoam wasn’t used by any Rustic students or staff.
 Each summer we save about 1,000 styrofoam containers from ending up in a landfill or (more importantly) the ocean, which is just steps away from the fruit stand.